Pathway in Monet's Garden at Giverny c1901 | Oil Painting Reproduction

 A Pathway in Monet's Garden depicts rows of bright flowers surrounding a path leading to Monet's house.
 The floral border features vibrant purple irises, contrasting with the deep orange and red blooms below.
 These are likely red and orange peonies or pansies.

 The changing seasons are visible, with orange and red shades also evident in the tree foliage above.
-The flowers appear under dappled light, emphasizing the deep dark shadows interspersing the straight path.
+The flowers appear under dappled light, emphasizing the deep, dark shadows interspersing the straight path.

 Speaking of the garden itself, Monet described how it was "essentially a garden of perennials" with a few annuals interspersed.
 He always avoided bare earth and dark flowers.